cincuranet/blog/_posts/2008-05-16-227578-vs2008-net-fw-3-5-sp1-beta-possible-problems-and-solutions-workarounds-mainly-focused-on-entity-framework-but-not-only.md

 ---
-title: "VS2008 &amp; .NET FW 3.5 SP1 Beta - possible problems and solutions/workarounds (mainly focused on Entity Framework, but not only)"
+title: "VS2008 & .NET FW 3.5 SP1 Beta - possible problems and solutions/workarounds (mainly focused on Entity Framework, but not only)"
 date: 2008-05-16T21:59:00Z
 tags:
   - .NET